hamilgdev/fullstack-boilerplate/README.md

 ## 🐳 Running the app inside containers

-To run the application with containers you will need:
+To run the application with containers you will need the following:

 - Docker. [👉 Install Docker](https://docs.docker.com/get-docker/)
 - Docker Compose. [👉 Install Docker Compose](https://docs.docker.com/compose/install/)